 Although the specific university general education requirements have changed, the purposes of the university general education requirements remain the same.
 General education courses are not directed primarily at mastering a body of information or developing professional expertise.
 Any system of general education should provide all university undergraduate students with the foundations for learning throughout their years at the university and their entire lives; enable them to understand, appreciate, and enjoy both the past and present diversity of human achievement and perspectives at the levels of individuals, groups, and cultures and in relation to the natural world; prepare them for responsible citizenship; and give them the flexibility and skills necessary to face the changes and challenges of the future.

-The University of Connecticut is accredited as an academic institution by the New England Association of Schools and Colleges (NEASC) and must adhere to their Standards for Accreditation.
-According to NEASC, general education “embodies the institution’s definition of an educated person and prepares students for the world in which they will live.”
-While individual institutions have some leeway in determining how general education is structured, NEASC requires that it shows “a balanced regard for what are traditionally referred to as the arts and humanities, the sciences including mathematics, and the social sciences.”
-NEASC also requires that “all undergraduate students complete at least the equivalent of 40 semester credits in a bachelor’s degree program.”
+The University of Connecticut is accredited as an academic institution by the New England Commission of Higher Education (NECHE) and must adhere to their Standards for Accreditation.
+According to NECHE, general education “embodies the institution’s definition of an educated person and prepares students for the world in which they will live.”
+While individual institutions have some leeway in determining how general education is structured, NECHE requires that it shows “a balanced regard for what are traditionally referred to as the arts and humanities, the sciences including mathematics, and the social sciences.”
+NECHE also requires that “all undergraduate students complete at least the equivalent of 40 semester credits in a bachelor’s degree program.”